SamuelLotty/SpringFrameworkAssignment/README.md

-# Spring Framework Assignment
+# Spring Framework

 A Spring Boot application demonstrating a **modular, layered architecture**, with **REST** and **GraphQL** endpoints, **authentication**, and centralized **exception handling**.

 ## About

-This project is an assignment built as part of a development frameworks course.
 The goal is to showcase a well-structured Spring Boot backend application using modern development practices.
 It combines:

 - RESTful web services
 - GraphQL API